 Did you know

-The devastating damage caused by Storm Arwen in November 2021, left around one million homes and businesses across Northern England, Scotland and Wales without power – in some areas, for up to 12 days.
+The devastating damage caused by Storm Arwen in November 2021, left around 1 million homes and businesses across Northern England, Scotland and Wales without power – in some areas, for up to 12 days.

-What is 105?
+What is the 105 helpline?

-105 is the new national phone line for power cuts.
+105 is the national phone line for power cuts.
 It’s a free service and can be dialled from most landlines and mobiles.
 105 is available to all electricity customers in England, Scotland and Wales and will put you straight through to your local electricity network operator.

-You can contact your LDC directly.
+You can also contact your LDC directly.
 There are six main LDCs serving different areas of the UK:

 • UK Power Networks